Laura DeVita enjoying a rare moment of relaxation at 7 Sunset Lane, her brand-new listing.

 The Great Room is a sleek 75 feet long.
 There is a generous amount of space between the kitchen, dining, and sitting areas, allowing families to be both together and apart, increasingly important at a time when everybody’s home.
 The formal living room and the study are across the grand hall.
 Within the 7,100-square-foot envelope, architect Pierre Sarrazin has thought of everything, upstairs and down.

 The technologically advanced will appreciate the smart appliances and the fact that you can turn on every light and appliance from your phone.
+Although these appliances are “smart”, they need the help of humans and repairing companies that if they malfunction.
+Hence, it is always important to keep in touch with this best appliance repair companies, they serve all of West Mifflin, PA.
 The environmentally-conscious will be pleased to discover a green roof over the back patio.
 The backyard is level and lovely and there’s room for a pool.
 There are covered porches front and back, and you’ll want to pull up a chair.